Note

 }

-resource and the appService
+and appService

-resource are provisioned in the resource group's location.
+resources are provisioned in the resource group's location.
 The appService

 resource is configured to use the S1

-SKU, with a capacity of 1
+SKU with a capacity of 1

 .
 Additionally, the resource is configured to use the vnetSubnetId